 Peeling Jordan (TRT 30 min.)
-Formerly Trans-Jordan (1921-1946), 75% of Jordan’s population has Palestinian heritage.
+Formerly Trans-Jordan (1921-1946), seventy-five percent of The Hashemite Kingdom of Jordan has Palestinian heritage.
 Its geographic area was once part of “historic Palestine.”
-As its current population grows, compounded with a flood of refugees pouring over its desert borders, how can the country maintain stability and solve its water shortages?
+As its population grows, compounded with a flood of refugees pouring over its desert borders, how can the country maintain stability and solve its water shortages?

 Peeling Palestine (TRT 30 min.)
 More than 65 years have passed since the event Palestinians refer to as Nakba (1949) displaced 170,000 Palestinians from their homes.
-Each generation the number of Palestine refugees grows exponentially.
-This is largely due to the Palestinians’ failure to negotiate a peaceful solution to their situation and the definition of a “Palestine refugee.”
-Why, in 65 years have Palestinians failed to successfully create a Palestinian State and develop a solid government they respect and trust?
-The now politically splintered government must find a way to bring unity and make decisions that future generations will be able to accept.
+That number today tops 8 million.
+This is largely due to failed peace negotiations and also the definition of a “Palestine refugee.”
+In order to move forward, the politically splintered Palestinian government must find a way to bring unity and make decisions that future generations will accept.
 Who are the Palestinian children and what might their futures entail?
+Rida, Agnes, Mohamad, and others who carry the burden of their fathers’ war show what daily life is for them.
+They share their hopes and dreams.

 Peeling Israel (TRT 30 min.)
 Although the prospect of peace seems viable, it has eluded Israelis since their War of Independence (1947-1949).
 Recognized as a State by the United Nations in 1949, Israel has been at war with one or more of its neighboring countries for over six decades.
 As the last survivors of the Holocaust pass and new generations shape the country, how might they change their future so they can enjoy the security they seek?